mwilliamson/zuice/doc/quick_start.rst

 This means that ``injector.get(PriceCalculator)`` will always return the same instance.

-The final method of making ``PriceCalculator`` injectable is to mark its constructor as injectable::
+The other method of making ``PriceCalculator`` injectable is to mark its constructor as injectable::

     from zuice import inject_by_name